 To ensure our security controls are comprehensive, effective and in compliance with regulatory requirements, we have established a robust, collaborative security policy management program that aligns with the National Institute of Standards and Technology (NIST) Cybersecurity Framework.
 Our resulting policies and standards are jointly developed with AEP’s business areas, through the Enterprise Security Advisory Council, to maximize adoption and implementation of standard controls, thereby reducing security risk to AEP.

 We classify all BES facilities based on their criticality to determine the level of physical security needed.
 This approach allows us to design security controls for new infrastructure from the start, building the costs into capital projects as needed.
 It also allows us to be more proactive with new and existing infrastructure while balancing risks with mitigation solutions.

-Our most important partner in protecting AEP’s cyber and physical security is our people.
+Our most important partners in protecting AEP’s cyber and physical security are our employees.
 AEP’s Security Awareness program reduces risk by promoting security best practices and providing awareness education to our employees and contractors.
 The success of our program depends on constant communication and reinforcement.
-Our goal is to protect AEP’s assets and information, enable the business to work securely and efficiently, and educate employees and contractors about their responsibility to keep AEP secure.
+Our mission is to protect AEP’s assets and information, enable the business to work securely and efficiently, and educate employees and contractors about their responsibility to keep AEP secure.

 - Supply Chain Security

 Third-party risk is a major challenge to power utilities as malicious actors have targeted equipment, software and service vendors with an increasing number of attacks.
 Our Third-Party Risk Governance Committee consists of our Chief Security Officer, Chief Procurement Officer, Chief Risk Officer, Chief Information Officer and Legal.
 This committee reviews performance of our third-party risk program, provides guidance and approves changes to the program and assessment processes.
 All primary contracts must abide by our security requirements.